near/docs/docs/4.tools/near-api.md

 To allow users to login into your web application using a wallet you will need the `wallet-selector`.
 Read more in our [Web Frontend integration](/build/web3-apps/integrate-contracts) article
 :::

+These examples are references to code snippets, feel free to explore the full code examples in context by clicking `See full example on GitHub` below each example.

 ---

 ## Install